Tillakaratne Dilshan: Captaincy

 Immediately after the end of the ICC Cricket World Cup 2011, with Kumar Sangakkara stepping down as captain, Dilshan was appointed the captain of Sri Lanka in all formats of the game.
 Dilshan said after his retirement in ODIs that, he did not want to take the captaincy, but Sri Lanka Cricket asked him to take the captaincy for six months until they found someone suitable.
 He accepted the task, but the many troubles in the team such as retirements and injuries led him to reduce performances.

 However, his appointment as captain was questioned by cricket fans and pundits alike.
 Many wondered if he was the right man to lead Sri Lanka.
 Dilshan scored 193 runs against England at Lord's, breaking the record for the highest individual score made by a Sri Lankan at the venue, and lead Sri Lanka to their maiden test win in South Africa.
 Losses to England, Australia, Pakistan and South Africa put strain on his captaincy, however, which he relinquished in January 2012.

 He also said that he had a lack of support during captaincy tenure and help from former captains and coaches for the team.
 During Dilshan's captaincy, four coaches were introduced, but none succeeded.

 Dilshan became the 5th player in international cricket to score centuries in all forms of the game.
 During the Australian tour of Sri Lanka in 2011, Dilshan scored an unbeaten century of 104* from just 54 balls in the first Twenty20 match of the series, becoming the 5th player to achieve the milestone after West Indian Chris Gayle, New Zealander Brendon McCullum, Indian Suresh Raina and fellow Sri Lankan Mahela Jayawardena and it is also the highest individual twenty20 international score by a Sri Lankan in the history.
 He scored the century from just 57 balls with 12 fours and 5 sixes.
 He achieved his century with a dilscoop hitting behind the wicket-keeper.

 For his performances in 2011, he was named in the World ODI XI by the ICC.
 For his performances in 2013, he was named in the World ODI XI by the ICC.

 In December 2011, Sri Lanka registered their first ever Test win in South Africa.
 This also became their first Test win under Dilshan's captaincy.
 However, after losing the Test series 2–1 and the subsequent ODI series 3–2, Dilshan resigned and was replaced by Mahela Jayawardene.
 In 2012, he was ranked the second-highest ODI run scorer, with 1119 runs, behind his teammate Kumar Sangakkara.
-For his performances in 2012, he was named in the ODI XI of the year by Cricinfo.
+For his performances in 2012, he was named in the ODI XI of the year by ESPNcricinfo.